 You will be assessed through a mixture of examinations and coursework.
-The taught element of the programme is then complemented by a substantial piece of research leading to the completion of a dissertation.
+The taught element of the course is then complemented by a substantial piece of research leading to the completion of a dissertation.
 You should ensure that your choice of elective modules is consistent with your intended dissertation topic area.

-You will acquire skills in the following areas: giving presentations, team working, report writing, negotiation and IT skills.
+You will acquire key skills in the following areas: giving presentations, team working, report writing, negotiation and IT skills.

 - Interpreting financial statements covering income, balances and cash flow

 - Budgetary control and analysing business costs using Cost Volume Profit and contribution analysis